John-Stream/JohnStream/README.md

 ## How It Works

+### PR Creation Workflow

 1. When code is pushed to the `develop` branch, the workflow triggers
-2. It checks if any database-related files have been changed (models, schema, migrations)
-3. It verifies if a PR from `develop` to `master` already exists
+2. It verifies if a PR from `develop` to `master` already exists
-4. If no PR exists, it creates one
+3. If no PR exists, it creates one

+### Alert Workflow

+1. When a PR is merged into the `master` branch, a separate workflow triggers
+2. It checks if any database-related files were changed in the merged PR
-5. If database changes are detected, it sends a notification to Discord
+3. If database changes are detected, it sends a notification to Discord

 ## Troubleshooting

 If you encounter the "Resource not accessible by integration" error:

 - Verify that you've set the workflow permissions as described above
 - Make sure the workflow has the `permissions` block with appropriate rights
 - Check that the GitHub token has the necessary access